 initiatives against drug-related corruption, terrorism and human trafficking

-Drug control measures may be divided according to whether they are targetting drug users or drug producers, traffickers and suppliers.
+Drug control measures may be divided according to whether they are targeting drug users or drug producers, traffickers and suppliers.
 By controlling and arresting drug users the police increase the individual costs of using illegal substances.
-Although law enforcement toward user consume substantially less resources than the law enforcement towards producers, couriers, dealers, money-launderers etc., it often receives more public attention and more people seem to be critical of enforcement practices against individual users than against the latter groups.
+Although law enforcement toward use consumes substantially less resources than the law enforcement towards producers, couriers, dealers, money-launderers etc., it often receives more public attention and more people seem to be critical of enforcement practices against individual users than against the latter groups.

 Evaluation of drug policies